-And if you’re not using Personal Capital, you’re missing out on an easy (and FREE) way to track your expenses and net worth.
+And if you’re not using Empower (formerly Personal Capital), you’re missing out on an easy (and FREE) way to track your expenses and net worth.
 Their integrated fee analyzer tool alone helped me save over $50k in stupid fees in just a few minutes.

 In other words, I’m not fretting over-spending this past year.
 I think we can all agree that it was one crazy and unusual year.